-- Hinman: The mountain whose western glaciers are headwaters of the Middle Fork is named for Dr. Harry B. Hinman who lead the Mountaineer’s first outing up Mt.
+- Hinman: The mountain whose western glaciers are headwaters of the Middle Fork was named in 1934 for Everett dentist-Mountaineer Dr. Harry B. Hinman who led the Mountaineer’s first outing up Mt.
 Stuart in 1914.

 - Kaleetan: This peak was originally named “The Matterhorn” but was later renamed, by The Mountaineers, for the Chinook Jargon word for “arrow head”.